Liza Brown is a writer and a lover of all

 Cons: Steep learning curve and outdated interface.
 However, learning how to use Avid Media Composer will enable you to jump right into other video editing software with ease.

 Most people interested in the business have heard of Avid Media Composer because it’s what most professional video editors use for big blockbuster Hollywood movies.
-Avid Media Composer is, arguably, the video editing industry’s preferred software - and it’s easy to see why, since it pretty much has everything you might ever need, all rolled up into one neat package.
+Avid Media Composer is, arguably, the video editing industry’s preferred software you can download it freely - and it’s easy to see why, since it pretty much has everything you might ever need, all rolled up into one neat package.

 While some complain about the fact that it’s hard to use and the interface looks very outdated, many people insist that this allows you to build a very strong foundation from which your video editing career can skyrocket.
 As a matter of fact, its popularity only serves to show that people prefer it for a reason: and that’s because Avid Media Composer is stunningly robust.